DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by a grant from the C3.ai Digital Transformation Institute, by the Army Research Laboratory under Cooperative Agreement W911NF-17-2-0196, and by the US National Science Foundation under grants 2038775 and 2106727.
+AG gratefully acknowledges Gerasimos Gerogiannis for sharing the microarchitecture data used to construct the real-world benchmark.
+The authors thank the anonymous reviewers for their feedback.
+This work was supported in part by a grant from the C3.ai Digital Transformation Institute, and in part by the Army Research Laboratory under Cooperative Agreement W911NF-17-2-0196, through the University of Illinois at Urbana-Champaign.